PouryaMansouri/98FinalProject/README.md

 - Use Docker Compose to define a development environment with services like PostgreSQL for the database and Celery for distributed task processing.
 - Configure Docker Compose to link your Django application with these services.

-### Section 3: Periodic Updates, User Dashboards, and Analytics (100 points)
+### Section 3: Periodic Updates, Logging, and Event Tracking (100 points)

 #### Periodic Feed Updates 🚀 (30 points)
 - Implement periodic tasks using a task scheduler (e.g., Celery Beat) to update RSS feeds at defined intervals (e.g., hourly, daily).
 - Configure the task scheduler to trigger feed updates automatically.
 - Handle edge cases, such as rate limiting and concurrent feed updates, to ensure data integrity.
-- Log update events and errors for monitoring.
+- Store all update events and errors in an Elasticsearch database for monitoring and analysis.

-#### User Dashboards and Analytics 📊 (40 points)
+#### Logging and Event Tracking (40 points)

-- Develop personalized user dashboards for managing subscriptions, notifications, and saved items.
+- Store every API request and response in one log.
-- Implement analytics to track user behavior, popular feeds, and trending content.
+- Store Celery task actions and status changes in a dedicated log.
-- Create visualizations for user insights.
+- Follow best practices for structuring logs to facilitate troubleshooting and analysis.

-#### Advanced User Notifications 📢 (30 points)
+#### RabbitMQ Integration (30 points)

-- Enhance the notification system with push notifications for mobile devices. (optional)
+- Replace Advanced User Notifications with a RabbitMQ-based system for publishing and consuming events.
-- Implement intelligent notification scheduling based on user activity patterns.
+- Publish all login or register events and token refresh actions to RabbitMQ.
-- Enable users to set up custom notification triggers and actions.
+- Implement event consumers to perform user-related actions based on published events.

 ### Section 4: Advanced Logging with Structlog and Elasticsearch, Final Enhancements (100 points)